Key takeaways on financial reporting software

 Features:

-- Risk management: Manage audit and risk efficiently.
+- Risk and audit management: Supports audit workflows, controls, and risk management processes.

 Pros: